If you’re thinking of upgrading your Strat, be it Fender or Squire, make sure you have a plan.

 The Stratocaster has been one of the world’s most popular guitar models for decades, and for good reason.
 These truly are awesome and versatile guitars that transcend genre.
 Their modular nature means you can even take even the cheapest Squier, and with a few tactical upgrades, you will have a heck of a machine that will give you hours of joy, and sound much more expensive than its price tag suggests it should.

 However, upgrading for the sake of upgrading can be a waste of time.
-Too many of us try to cure a little GAS by buying a few accessories for our guitar – if that’s you, spend the time learning a new song, or spend the money on a few guitar books!
+Too many of us try to cure a little GAS by buying a few accessories for our guitar – if that’s you, just swap out the strings, spend the time learning a new song, or spend the money on a few guitar books!

 At the end of the day, it is all about what sounds good to you.
 So, if you feel your Strat is lacking in areas, there are literally thousands of combinations of mods and upgrades to improve it, at prices to suit every budget.